 A native of southern West Virginia, Nathan began piano studies at age six and was playing in church by age seven.
 His first piano instructors were Rose Hannah and Margaret Woodrum.
 During junior high and high school, Nathan studied piano at Appalachian Bible College with Leah Rose Anderson- Gibson and Sarah Rinker.
-His first organ instructor was Susan Wygal, then organist at the First Presbyterian Church in Hinton, West Virginia, and later study with Randall Farley.
+His first organ instructor was Susan Wygal, then organist at the First Presbyterian Church in Hinton, West Virginia, and later study with the late Randall Farley.
 By age ten he was playing organ each week in different churches in his hometown of Hinton, West Virginia.
 Nathan’s early career as an accompanist began in middle school, and he became the chapel and choir pianist in high school at Ballard Christian High School.
 While at Ballard, Nathan competed in and won the state West Virginia Christian Education Association three years in a row, earning him the opportunity to compete nationally.
 National competitions for the American Association of Christian Schools were held at Bob Jones University in South Carolina.
 Nathan received Second Place three years in a row.

 Always feeling a call for teaching, Nathan began teaching high school in 2010 at St. Joseph Central Catholic High School in Huntington, West Virginia.
 From 2012 through 2015 he taught piano at the Fanny Falk Laboratory School of the University of Pittsburgh.

 Today, Nathan is a nationally recognized musician.
 He is an active performer, educator, collaborative artist, and church musician.
 He was hailed by the Chicago Tribune in 2015 as one of the nation’s leading young organists.
 Nathan is known for his imaginative programming, revitalization of obscure pieces, and fiery playing.